I think many of us get into a routine when it comes to going to…

-I hate bugs as much as the next person and although I’d brought my bug jacket, I was unprepared for the sheer number of bugs – including flies, mosquitoes and black flies.
+I hate bugs as much as the next person and although I’d brought my bug jacket, I was unprepared for the sheer number of bugs – including flies, mosquitoes and black flies we would encounter on the hike to Grey Owls Cabin.
 I was going to have to learn how to deal with them and quickly.

 Before you go to Prince Albert National Park